uploadcare/file-uploader/README.md

 ## 📦 What’s in the box?

-* [uploader](./uploader/) - file uploader implementations for the most frequent use cases.
+* [File uploader solutions](./solutions/file-uploader/) - file uploader implementations for the most frequent use cases.
-* [upload-blocks](./upload-blocks/) - build your own uploading flow with the simple HTML and CSS.
+* [Blocks to build your own custom solutions](./blocks/) - build your own integration solutions with the simple HTML and CSS.
-* Adaptive image delivery tools: all you need to distribute your web images efficiently.
+* [Adaptive image solution](./solutions/adaptive-image/): all you need to distribute your web images efficiently.
-* File uploading client library: handle files from browser or node.
+* [Cloud image editing solution](./solutions/cloud-image-editor/): tune your pictures on the fly.
 * Web components for media content representation: audio, video, image galleries, etc.
-* Cloud image editing tools: tune your pictures on the fly.
-* Common purpose components and tools.
 * etc.

 ### Supported browsers